- Location: Lutopan, Toledo City, Cebu

 - South Bus Terminal – Lutopan: P50 vv

-We met our guide (Thanks to Mommy Wella) at Das Village at 10AM just few meters away from Mommy Wella’s house—Charlies suggested to to take the Puting Bato route first because Mt.
+We met our guide (Thanks to Mommy Wella) at Das Village at 10AM just a few meters away from Mommy Wella’s house—Charlies suggested to take the Puting Bato route first because Mt.
 Makatol might take 4 hours, we might not get interested with Puting Bato anymore, and everyone agreed.
 Few meters away from the jump-off point, we ascended to and community’s basketball court.
 We took the right route for Puting Bato.

 Last TakeFive before the assault.

 It was an easy trail until we reached the foot of the giant monolith, — you have to literally climb through the rocks, it’s like your climbing and 80 – 90-degree assault.
 It was challenging for me as I already developed the fear of heights—one thing that I don’t want to happen but it’s inevitable—so while I still I can, I am doing it.
 You really must be careful because you don’t know if the rocks that you are holding or stepping might lose any time.
 Once you passed that part, the trail going to the peak isn’t that difficult at all.

 Finally, we reached the top.
 Who can’t unnoticed the mountains turned to a mining place, the landmark of Lutopan–the catholic church still looks big even seeing it from afar, and finally the Mt.
 Makatol beside the Puting Bato–you can still see how green it is and untouched.